 Allow regional commercial with retail, commercial, office and hotels as the primary uses, with residential mixed-use as a supporting use.
 Retail, restaurant and other actives uses are highly encouraged on the ground floor facing the street.
 In case of office complexes, active uses such as entries, lobbies or plazas should be provided on the ground floor along the street.
-Neighborhood centers shall be remodeled or redeveloped using the "neighborhood center" format described earlier in this Element.
-See Figure LU-1 for residential densities and criteria.
+Neighborhood centers shall be remodeled or redeveloped using the "neighborhood commercial centers" concept described earlier in this Element.
+See Figure LU-2 for residential densities and criteria.

-Policy LU-18.2 South Vallco
+POLICY LU-18.2 SOUTH VALLCO